-At first it may seem that this is a parallel combination of 1X1, 3X3 and 5X5 convolution filters, but upon closer examination, we see that by using 1X1 convolution blocks he reduces the amount of features before the parallel blocks, something what we refer to today as “bottleneck.”
+At first, it may seem that this is a parallel combination of 1X1, 3X3 and 5X5 convolution filters, but upon closer examination, we see that by using 1X1 convolution blocks he reduces the number of features before the parallel blocks, something that we refer to today as “bottleneck.”

 The “bottleneck layer deserves a section of its own, but GoogLeNet uses a classifier that has a low number of operations compared to AlexNet and VGG.
 It uses median pooling plus a softmax classifier similar to NiN and a stem without inception modules as part of the first layers.

-The bottleneck layer of Inception was inspired by NiN and reduced the quantity of features and operations in all layers thereby keeping the inference time low.
-The number of features were reduced by nearly 4 times before passing the data to the expensive convolution modules.
+The bottleneck layer of Inception was inspired by NiN and reduced the number of features and operations in all layers thereby keeping the inference time low.
+The number of features was reduced by nearly 4 times before passing the data to the expensive convolution modules.
 This led to significant savings in computational cost and ensured the success of this architecture.

-Even though we are doing less operations, we retain generality in this layer.
+Even though we are doing fewer operations, we retain generality in this layer.
 The bottleneck layers perform remarkably on the ImageNet dataset.
-The reason it was so successful is because the input features are correlated and the repetition can be removed by combining them as needed with the 1×1 convolutions.
-Then, they can be expanded again into a meaningful combination for the next layer after a convolution with a smaller number of features.
+The reason it was so successful is that the input features are correlated and the repetition can be removed by combining them as needed with the 1×1 convolutions.
+Then, they can be expanded again into a meaningful combination for the next layer after convolution with a smaller number of features.

 As for the future, we believe that creating neural networks is critically important to the progress of the Deep Learning field.
 We could speculate into why we have to invest so much time in the creations of architectures instead of using data to tell what to use and how to combine modules.
 Although this would be very helpful, it remains a work in progress.
 Also, it is important to note that so far, we have talked about architectures for computer vision.
 Neural networks architectures have been created in other areas as well and it is interesting to study how these architectures evolved for all the other tasks.